The six players Real Madrid signed alongside Hazard & how they fared

 We’ve taken a look at the other six players who joined Real Madrid alongside the Belgium international in the summer of 2019 to see if they fared any better.

-The move came after he had failed to cement himself as the Parisians’ first-choice goalkeeper between 2017 and 2019, swapping first-team roles first with Kevin Trapp and then with Gianluigi Buffon.
+The move to the Bernabeu came after he had failed to cement himself as the Parisians’ first-choice goalkeeper between 2017 and 2019, swapping first-team roles first with Kevin Trapp and then with Gianluigi Buffon.

 When Keylor Navas arrived in Paris from Real, ready to become the club’s undisputed number one, Areola moved the other way on loan for a season in order to provide competition and backup to Thibaut Courtois.

 He made a handful of appearances in the 2019-20 season but failed to impress enough to earn a permanent move.
-In 2020-21 he became first-team keeper at Fulham, again on loan, but failed to help keep them up and is at West Ham where once again he has played second fiddle.
+In 2020-21 he became first-team keeper at Fulham, again on loan, but failed to help keep them up and how a full-time Hammer – yet once again second fiddle.
+Always the bridesmaid…

 He struggled to usurp Ramos and Raphael Varane but is now finally a first-team regular under Carlo Ancelotti, having formed a superb defensive partnership with David Alaba.